stepanbenes/api-for-nopcommerce/README.md

-# API plugin for nopCommerce 4.40
+# API plugin for nopCommerce 4.50

-This plugin provides a RESTful API for managing resources in nopCommerce 4.40 beta.
+This plugin provides a RESTful API for managing resources in nopCommerce 4.50.

 ## Installation